petermacp/mlw.public.health.group/README.md

   - If you are struggling to find a suitable journal, talk to the senior author, or try [JANE](http://jane.biosemantics.org)

-**Orphened projects** If a student or post-doc collects a dataset but does not completely analyse it or write it up within two years after the end of data collection, Peter will re-assign the project (if appropriate) to another person to expedite publication.
+**Orphaned projects** If a student or post-doc collects a dataset but does not completely analyse it or write it up within two years after the end of data collection, Peter will re-assign the project (if appropriate) to another person to expedite publication.
 If a student or